menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Save comments
 ^^^^^^^^^^^^^^^
 By default, users can save changes in the system without writing a comment.
+Here you have the option to set the comment requirements for Micetro tasks, including options to turn off the save comment dialog box, make it optional, or require it.

-Here you have the option to choose whether writing comments should be required or optional.
-If you choose to make comments **required**, users will need to include a comment whenever they save changes.
-If you choose to make comments **optional**, users can choose whether or not to include a comment when saving changes.
+   * If you choose to make comments **required**, users will need to include a comment whenever they save changes.
+   * If you choose to make comments **optional**, users can choose whether or not to include a comment when saving changes.
+   * When **off** is selected, the save comment dialog box will not appear when users save changes.

 AD sites and subnets
 ^^^^^^^^^^^^^^^^^^^^^^